Newspaper Pages in Star Trek

 TNG: The Big Goodbye

-Here we can page 3 of the real-world San Francisco Herald.
+Picard picks up an issue of the real-world San Francisco Herald in this episode, with the headline "Hitler on the Move" providing some historical context.
+He has a closer look at page 3 about the murder of Dixon Hill's client.
 With the exception of the photo of the fictional Jessica Bradley and the corresponding headline "Wealthy Socialite Murdered", the entire page consists of filler text.
 It is the same text that was already used for "Star Trek IV".

 The text remains unchanged in TNG-R, although it doesn't refer to the headline.
 We can see that some passages repeat, such as the first one "The facts regarding the situation..." that appears again later in the article.